yixianwang/yixian-site/content/notes/interview_self_introduction.md

 This whole architecture shape basically enhance the whole systems’ scalability, flexibility, and maintainability.
 And also enhance the data management process.

-In terms of my tech stack, I specialize in backend Restful API using Java and Spring Boot and alongside with the Spring Data JPA, and Hibernate for data management, and JUnit, TestNG and Selenium for Test Strategy.
+In terms of my tech stack, I specialize in backend Restful API using Java and Spring Boot and alongside with the Spring Data JPA, and Hibernate for data management, and JUnit, TestNG and Selenium for Testing.
 For the MicroService I have intensely use Kafka to build like the event driven and support the real-time update.
 And I primarily work with the PostgreSQL database.
 But I also have experience with non-sql type of database.
 For front-end, I use Angular to create frontend user interface for different modules, so for current project I basically worked on order related modules, and services.